|

 the week before and after the equinox the Sun changes its rising

-toward the south and you'll be absolutely amazed!
+from due east toward the south and you'll be absolutely amazed!
 Star

 Gazer